Explore other majors & minors

 Professor of Modern Languages (Spanish)

 "My dissertation and early research combines my love for literature as well as my engagement in feminist theory.
 My work has focused on issues of the body, specifically the female body.
 I am particularly intrigued with the way 19th century medical discourse portrays illness as a natural state in women.
 My work on 19th century Spain has focused on hysteria, anorexia, and menstrual troubles with a focus on how portrayals of sick women work with and against the overall cultural understandings of women's bodies.
 In this vein my most recent research analyzes the work of midwives, fashion critics, and school teachers engagement with science.
-More recently I have turned my attention to Spanish film and contemporary Spanish culture with an emphasis on youth.
-I am interested in the challenges facing Spanish youth today and their strategies for fighting apathy and finding community.
-I now teach a new course called Spanish 310, Spanish Youth through Film, Literature and Music.
-I recently published and article on censorship in music lyrics of the 80s."
+A newer area of interest for me is translation and interpreting along with community engagement.
+I am a certified medical interpreter.
+I have also been active in finding ways students can assist asylum seekers remotely from Galesburg as well as in person, at the border.

 Years at Knox: 2000 to present

 B.A., 1993, University of Illinois.

 Spanish translation and interpreting, Spanish literature (19th and 20th century), representations of women, medical issues in literature, Spanish youth movements, digital storytelling.